-Imagineer is working closely with engineering giant Arup on the Bridge project.
-The collaboration began with the creation of a 15 metre paper bridge sited in Coventry Cathedral during The Festival of Imagineers 2016.
-The bridge was designed by Arup and created by 1,000 children built a giant spiral constructed out of lollypop sticks and cd printed connectors, again as a commission for Coventry Cathedral.
-In 2018 we collaborated again developing the design and technology elements of construction to create ‘Hupla’, a 23 metre tall installation created out of plastic hula hoops suspended from the ceiling of the cathedral to create a performance and meeting space for a range of activities during the Festival of imagineers.
+Imagineer worked with engineering giant Arup to develop the Bridge project.
+The collaboration began with the creation of a 15 metre paper bridge sited in Coventry Cathedral during The Festival of Imagineers in 2016.
+The bridge was designed by Arup and created by 1,000 children, who built a giant spiral constructed out of lollypop sticks.

 The Imagineerium Initiative

-Business partners: Medwell Hyde, Network Rail, Warwick University including support from Jaguar, MTC, Advanced Propulsion Centre, The Imagineering Foundation, Samphire STEM and Coventry University.
+Business partners: Medwell Hyde, Network Rail, Warwick University including support from Jaguar, MTC, Advanced Propulsion Centre, The Imagineering Foundation, Samphire STEM, Impression Technologies and Coventry University.

 The Imagineerium Initiative links primary schools with professionals in the arts and sciences.
 Pupils take on authentic commissions for develop their skills and learning in STEAM subjects.

 There are spaces in Coventry that would benefit from serious creative thought.
 During The Festival of Imagineers 2017 a group of interested people – business representatives, historians, architecture students and artists – began to work together to identify spaces and find alternative creative solutions.
 It is our ambition to realise some of the developing ideas in future festivals, working in partnership with architects from IDP.

 Between 2017 – 2019 this work evolved into the Urban Rooms Project where local people built prototype models with architects to form a movable exhibition.